 reduce the effect of crime and other hazards on District campuses, thereby

 providing crime-, drug-, and hazard-free learning and working environments.

 We hope to accomplish this by encouraging community awareness and involvement

 in crime prevention and safety activities.
 The 4CD Neighborhood Watch program is

-registered with USA on Watch,
+registered with The National Neighborhood Watch,